p4v4n/Chain-Reaction-Game/README.md

 ## Overview

-A 2-player implementation of the chain-reaction game.
+A ~~2-player~~ multi-player implementation of the chain-reaction game.

 Read the rules of the game [here](https://brilliant.org/wiki/chain-reaction-game/).